Lao Home School, Cambodia

 Utilising readily available resources such as cow poo, clay, bamboo, tyres and bottles to build a Home School

-In July 2017, Learning to Share Centre opened in a rural community 4km outside in Siem Reap, Cambodia.
+In July 2017, Learn to Share, from the US opened in a rural community school 4km outside Siem Reap, Cambodia.

-An education centre for local unprivileged children, the centre acts as a hub for educating and guiding boys and girls through primary school curriculum, English teaching, and showing the power of sharing, in an effort to empower each generation to help others in need.
+An education centre for local unprivileged children, the centre acts as a hub for educating and guiding boys and girls through primary school curriculum, giving them English, Maths and IT lessons, and showing the power of sharing, in an effort to empower each generation to help others in need.

 The Centre is ran by Lao, a builder, a teacher and soon to be father.
 He teaches kids English and other lessons and provides after school support as well.
 With 2 classes of 35 kids each, over 70 kids attend the school every day at 5.30-7.30pm.